Top 15 Best Right-Backs In The World

 Dumfries began to find his feet at PSV Eindhoven after moving there from Heerenveen in 2018 by way of Sparta Rotterdam.
 After three years, he earned a €15m move to the Italian giants.
 Dumfries has gone from strength to strength since arriving in Milan.
 He is now considered one of the best fullbacks in the world.
 His ability to move powerfully with the ball and track back at pace is incredible, and his gas tank is one of his best abilities.
 He can run the length of a football match at full throttle.

 Denzel Dumfries has been integral to Inter’s success in recent years.
 He helped them to the Champions League final in 2023 and has several trophies under his belt with Nerazzurri.
-The Dutchman is arguably the most consistent performer on that Inter side and is just as important for his national team.
+The Dutchman was arguably the most consistent performer on that Inter side and is just as important for his national team.
+For those efforts, he earned a huge move to Real Madrid in Summer 2026 and will don the Los Blancos strip in the coming season.
 Dumfries is undoubtedly one of the best right-backs in the world.

 3. Jurrien Timber